nextras/orm/docs/model.md

 #### Clear

 Batch processing is often memory demanding.
-To free some memory, you may use `IModel::clear()` method.
-Calling clear will clear all caches and references to all fetched entities, it also nulls their values & data.
-Be aware that you should never access these entity after calling the clear method.
+To free some memory, you may use the `IModel::clear()` method.
+Calling clear will clear all caches and references to all fetched entities; it also nulls their values and data.
+Be aware that you should never access these entities after calling the clear method.
 Also, be careful not to store any references to these entities.

 ```php
 $lastId = 0;